My Great Great Aunt was Lilian Jane Stevens, the Aunt of my Grandmother, born Doris Joan Stevens, who married George Edward Lines in 1922.

 Harriet Elizabeth Gooch was the daughter of Edward Wise’s older sister Susannah Kate Rebbeck (1840 to 1923), who married George Gooch (1839-1907).
 Harriet was 29 at the time, and presumably working in Bournemouth, as her parents were living (I think) in Hampshire at the time.

-Lilian’s sister Minnie Stevens (1863-?) married James Dole (1830-1899), a wealth importer of tins of fruit from the USA, in 1885, also at St Mary’s church, Tyndell’s Park.
+Lilian’s sister Minnie Stevens (1863-1932) married James Dole (1830-1899), a wealthy importer of tins of fruit from the USA, in 1885, also at St Mary’s church, Tyndell’s Park.
 It would be interesting to find that he was related to the more famous James Dole (1877-1958), but I have not found such a connection.
-Muriel was born in 1886, so would have been 12 or 13 when her father died, and was 14 at the time of the 1901 Census.
+Their daughter Muriel was born in 1886, so would have been 12 or 13 when her father died, and was 14 at the time of the 1901 Census.

 They were all living at Stafford Park Lodge.
 (OSM)